 Mass Effect 2 plays this in an interesting way.
 In one team you have a human WMD wrapped up in a dangerously sadistic sociopath, a turian who manages to single-handedly become an Enemy Mine for three warring merc groups, one of the homicidal robot Mooks from the first game, a deathly (and deadly) ill drell assassin and essentially a living avatar of asari justice/Death by Sex (depending on your decisions).
 If it weren't for a greater threat, most of these characters would probably never be in the same room as each other without trying to kill each other.
 After the suicide mission, most are on at least cordial terms (except Jack, who is still a bitch, but got a little better).

 This carries forward to Mass Effect 3 with Tali'Zorah and Legion.
-Tali, a member of the race that created the geth and have been incredibly bitter about the whole affair, admits to having come to truly trust Legion, and explains that they have had a great impact on her preconceptions of the geth.
+Tali, a member of the race that created the geth and have been incredibly bitter about the whole affair (and whose father is killed by Geth just before her loyalty mission in 2, admits to having come to truly trust Legion, and explains that they have had a great impact on her preconceptions of the geth.
 Tali is one of the greatest advocates for Geth-Quarian peace by the end of the Rannoch mission.
 All because a geth decided not to start shooting at her but at her foes.